andwzn/llms-annotating-antisemitism/README.md

 ## LLM/Interface:

 To conduct the annotation and compare the results of the LLM with those of human annotators, I propose using a chat-based interface due to the quantity of tweets to annotate.
 Instead, I'll use a locally deployed LLama.
+To circumvent content filters and use the model to annotate potentialle offensive texts, I will use a Fine-tuned Llama-2 7B with an uncensored/unfiltered Wizard-Vicuna conversation dataset, which can be found here: https://huggingface.co/georgesung/llama2_7b_chat_uncensored.

 ## Experiment Design: